nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     Ionic creates the project in your current folder.

-4. Use the same command to install more templates, such as:
+4. Option: Use this command to install more templates, such as:

     ```
     ionic start ionicMyTabs tabs
     ionic start ionicMyBlank blank
     ```

-5. In the command line, type the following command.
+5. Navigate to the root of your project folder, and type the following command into the command prompt.

     ```
     cordova plugins --save